 Iowa workers’ compensation insurance ensures that employees are compensated for their medical expenses, lost wages, and other damages if they suffer injuries related to their job.
-Some on-the-job injuries are obviously work related (e.g., a truck driver suffers a neck injury in a collision, or a factory worker cuts his arm on the car body he’s assembling).
-Others are more difficult to causally link to an employee’s work or are otherwise potentially outside the scope of the workers’ compensation protections.
-How can you tell whether an injury is compensable under the workers’ comp insurance system?
+Some on-the-job injuries are work-related (e.g., a truck driver suffers a neck injury in a collision, or a factory worker cuts his arm on the car body he’s assembling).
+Others are more difficult to causally link to an employee’s work or are otherwise potentially outside the scope of the workers’ compensation deposition protections.
+Know what is a work-related injury and how can you tell whether an injury is compensable under the workers’ comp insurance system?

 Iowa Law: A Two-Pronged Test